rendermani/ascio-smtp-to-aws/README.md

 ---------------

 * Edit config/aws.ini to add your credentials
+* Edit config/smtp.ini for SMTP-Settings like IP and Port
 * Edit config/host_list for allowed hosts

 The setting "asynchronous = false" in the aws.ini means: